Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Approximate analytical solutions

 \subsection{The particle outflow luminosity}

 The work done on the outflowing current from the two polar caps is (Gruzinov 2005; Timokhin 2006):

-where $I$ is the outflowing current, $\Psi_0$ the open field flux.
-From the definition of toroidal field, the relation between $I$ and $\Phi$ is: $I = (c/2) \Phi$.
+where $\Psi_0$ is the flux associated with the last open field line.
+From its definition, $\Phi$ denotes the poloidal current (up to a numerical factor).
 Using the solution for $\Phi$ (eq.\ref{eqn_Phi_main}), the particle outflow luminosity is proportional to $\Psi_0^2$.
 It can be shown that the above definition is equal to the Poynting flux in the open field line regions (Stefanou et al. 2023).
 Another point of view is: this definition is actually the work done on the outflowing particles.
 The current is proportional to $\Phi$, the maximum acceleration potential is proportional to $\Psi$.
 Therefore, the power defined in this way is just the current times the voltage.
 Therefore, we'd like to call it the ``particle outflow luminosity".
 Of course, here the ``particle outflow" means both the outflowing particles and the electromagnetic fields associated with them.

 There is a tricky point here.
-In the case of normal pulsars, the rotational energy is the sole energy source.
+In the case of normal pulsars, the rotational energy is the only energy source.
 Therefore, the particle outflow luminosity can be named as the rotational energy loss rate.
 In the case of magnetars, the magnetic energy release may dominate over the rotational energy loss rate, e.g. magnetar's persistent X-ray luminosity can be higher than their rotational energy loss rate.
 In this case, the particle outflow luminosity may also be powered by the magnetic energy release.
 Noting this point, we just call it particle outflow luminosity.

 The flux function is proportional to $r^{-n} f(\theta)$ (eq.\ref{eqn_Psi_main}).
 Of course, there are some numerical factors omitted (e.g., the polar magnetic field strength etc).
 Then the open field line flux will be $\Psi_0 \propto f(\theta_{\rm pc}) \propto (R/R_Y)^n = (R/n R_{\rm lc})^n$.
 For a rotating twisted magnetosphere, the particle outflow luminosity normalized to the dipole case is: